Is the Arizona Master Naturalist Program right for you?

 WHAT IS THE ARIZONA MASTER NATURALIST PROGRAM?

 While you will learn about natural history in our region, you won’t take a deep dive into each of the “ologies” in the natural world.
-If you seek a course designed to share with you scientific facts about our ecosystem, upon which you will be assessed as in a traditional academic experience, you may want to find another course.
-If you are interested in volunteering for a program that does not ask you to work in teams with other volunteers or apply leadership skills, this may not be the program for you.
-Both of these concepts are critical to our leadership training.
-Please check out other wonderful docent training programs and Master programs in our community at the Arizona-Sonora Desert Museum, Tohono Chul Park, The Tucson Botanical Garden, etc.
+If you seek a course designed to share with you scientific facts about our ecosystem, upon which you will be assessed as in a traditional academic experience, you may want to find another course such as one of the wonderful docent training programs in our community: Arizona-Sonora Desert Museum, Tohono Chul Park, The Tucson Botanical Garden, etc.

 Although this is a leadership development program, there will be presentations of natural and cultural histories of the Sonoran Desert in almost every session of the course so you will learn about the area and also receive great resources for further study.